 - Looping line=A bird's musical notes

 "Church Bells Ringing, Rainy Winter Night" by Charles Burchfield 1917

-"Church Bells Ringing, Rainy Winter Night," is one of the finest examples of Burchfield's early creative period.
-It's a documentation of the terror Burchfield felt as a child upon encountering the booming sound of church bells on a dark and dreary night.
+"Church Bells Ringing, Rainy Winter Night," is one of the finest examples of Burchfield's early creative period, an expression of Burchfield's recollection of childhood terror upon encountering the sound of booming church bells on a dark and dreary winter night.

 Burchfield showed a talent for painting early on; he continued painting, interrupted by short periods of "painter's block," until his death in 1967.

 "Sunrise in the Forest" by Charles burchfield

 "Moon Through Young Sunflowers" by Charles Burchfield 1916